martaberna00/Echo-Chambers-Over-Time/README.md

 varying rates of polarization associated with different controversial topics.

 This repository contains all the material used in the experimental phase of this thesis
+1) Tesi_Magistrale_Bernardelli_Final.pdf: The complete text of the thesis can be found.
+2) Code_Bernardelli_Thesis_Echo_Chambers_Final.ipynb:
+3) There are also the 4 datasets extracted via the Reddit API